wakkihaya/Neurons-Frontend-test/README.md

 ## Questionnaire
 Please fill out this questionnaire and commit your answers to the repo
-- What is your preferred reactjs stack today for building a modern SaaS application?
+- What is your preferred ReactJS stack today for building a modern SaaS application?
 What libraries and frameworks would be incl.
 And why?
 - How would you approach an application where multiple products and multiple teams working across the application?
 - Design / UI Component system, How would you deal with that?
 Build one, use a framework (e.g Ant, Materiale UI etc. ) and why your approach?
 - How to ensure good quality and high performance code?